 10 Steps to Reaching Goals:

 2) A Consuming Desire to Accomplish Your Goal- Do you have a sense of urgency or passion to reach your goal?
-If you have no passion you are going to lay down your goal and walk away.
-Do you think about what your are going to do each day to meet your goal?
+If there is no passion there is no action.
+What makes you excited?
+Do you think about what step you can do each day to meet your goal?
 Do you have a desire to see your goal through to the end?
 Passion is a motivator and a necessity!

-3) Confidence– You have to confidence that you can reach the goal you set out to accomplish.
+3) Confidence– You have to have confidence that you can reach the goal you set out to accomplish.
 This confidence isn’t from our own boasting but, comes from God whom all blessings flow.
 David’s confidence was rooted in his relationship with God and his past experiences, he had a testimony.
 Think about the times God has worked in your life and use that testimony to move forward in courage.
-If you do not have confidence that you can do it someone will quickly steal your goal.
-We can do everything that God calls us to do because it is his plan.
+If you do not have confidence that you can do it someone else will quickly steal your goal.
+We are equipped to do everything God calls us to do because it is his plan.

 5) Develop a Calendar of Events- Set a time limit.
 ‘One of these days, I’ll get to it,’ usually means you won’t ever get to it.
-Don’t be afraid to put dates down, if you miss the date that is okay, but it is a reminder of your goal and the steps you need to take.
+Don’t be afraid to put dates on the calendar, if you miss the date that is okay, but it is a reminder of your goal and the steps you need to take.
 If you put a date down you are more likely to move.
 Put a date down by the goal and steps.

-7) Consistency– Set your eye on the goal and have a determined fixed purpose, if not you will drift.
-If the goal is from God then you’re eye will be on him in conjunction with accomplishing your goal.
+7) Consistency– Set your eye on the goal and have a determined fixed purpose, if not you’re likely to drift.
+If the goal is from God then your eye will be on him in conjunction with accomplishing your goal.

 8) Controlling Our Emotions- Don’t let people with their pettiness tear you down.
-They want to bring you down in the mud.
-Don’t allow them to intimidate you because you are a child of the living God!
+This is a distraction!
+You have no reason to be intimidated because you are a child of the living God!
 Stay focused on God and His unlimited power to work in your life.
 People will steal and diminish your dreams through their negativity if you allow it to happen.

 This sermon can be found by visiting: